Customs procedures if the UK leaves the EU without a deal

 Customs freight simplified procedures

 Customs freight simplified procedures is another way to access simplified processes, but HMRC must authorise you to use these.
-If you have not already applied for this it’s unlikely you’ll get authorisation before 29 March 2019 (postponed to 31 October 2019).
+If you have not already applied for this it’s unlikely you’ll get authorisation before 29 March 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020).
 Most businesses will find that the registration for transitional simplified procedures is their best option for preparing to trade if the UK leaves the EU without a deal.

 You will also need a duty deferment account.

 Importing with an agent